Recalls During the Coronavirus Pandemic

 - Posted by: Nick Edwards

-- Category: Coronavirus, Covid-19 Coronavirus, Latest News, Product Recall, Product Recall Planning, RASFF
+- Categories: Coronavirus, Covid-19 Coronavirus, Latest News, Product Recall, Product Recall Planning, RASFF

 There is obviously a lot of focus on handling the issues that the coronavirus pandemic is creating.
 However, this doesn’t mean that the usual food safety and quality challenges aren’t still there to trip up food manufacturers.
 In fact, with resources stretched, both within the manufacturer and their suppliers, and perhaps supply chain issues necessitating a change in suppliers, is the risk of a recall even higher?
 We decided to evaluate the situation and look at what the recall data can tell us about whether there is an increase or decrease in recalls internationally.